JJ Armfield Flour Dresser

 The chain drive had seized and after removing part of the white flour chute the reason was clear...
 Mice, with a particular liking for party poppers had been nesting here for many years.
 Their debris had rotted quite a few links of the chain and jammed the lower bearing.

 Further dismantling will only be possible once the outer drum is taken apart.
 This is going to be difficult as the 24 bolts are heavily corroded.
 It is hoped that most of the (very rotten) woodwork can be reused - given sufficient wood harderner and filler.

 A view of the chain and drum gear.
-The eyelets in the piece of material clamped to the drum show that the sieve could have been laced onto the drum.
-Note the Archimedes screw in the centre which collects and removes the bran.
+The eyelets in the piece of material clamped to the drum show that the sieve would have been laced onto the drum.
+An Archimedes screw in the centre collects and removes the bran.

 Finally, the fan is separated from the drum.
 These and all the other internal metal parts will be blast cleaned and painted.

 Cleaned and painted!
 The paint is a 'food-safe' polyurethane.
 The colour probably repels all bugs.

 All parts in contact with the flour are painted or varnished but the exterior will be left as original as possible.
 The drum bearings are now lubricated with a food-safe, non-toxic grease.